 ANSWER: PSEs will be converted to career based upon their craft (or in the case of MVS, occupational group) seniority in the installation.

 In the clerk craft, the number of PSE’s derived from the retail/customer services (Function 4) may be used in Function one (1) and when doing so will not count against the 20% mail processing (Function one) cap.
-Does that refer to the number of percentage of PSEs that will not count against the Function 1 cap?
+Does that refer to the number or percentage of PSEs that will not count against the Function 1 cap?

 ANSWER: It refers to the allowable number of PSE’s.
 For example if the permissible number of PSE’s in Function 4 is ten (10), they may be used in Function 1 and when so used will not count against the mail processing (Function One) District PSE cap.